-Recent studies have shown that prolonged usage of mobile phones has led to many complaints of neck pain from a very early age.
+Recent studies have shown that prolonged usage of mobile phones has led to many neck pain complaints from a very early age.
 Some have even called the phenomenon “text neck.”
 No explanation needed there!

-This is largely due to the manner in which most of us hold our mobile phones, which is at a chest height.
-Because of this, our head remains tilted forward for a long period of time, often at a stretch.
-The muscles in the neck are designed to support the weight of an upright head, but the tilted head’s weight gets magnified due to shift in the axis of gravity.
+This is mainly due to how most of us hold our mobile phones at chest height.
+Because of this, our head remains tilted forward for an extended period, often at a stretch.
+The neck muscles are designed to support the weight of an upright head, but the tilted head’s weight gets magnified due to a shift in the axis of gravity.

 The neck muscles and ligaments, owing to such a prolonged strain, start getting damaged.
 This causes severe pain in your neck and might spread to your shoulders.
 You are likely to have a hard time turning your neck and might experience a jolt of sudden pain when you do.
-All of these are signs that your neck muscles have deteriorated and are in need of some serious caretaking.
+All of these are signs that your neck muscles have deteriorated and need some serious caretaking.
 While IndoSpine’s pain management specialists are always there as your last resort, there are a few things you can do to negate the issue.

 Some of the most common and effective solutions to avoiding a text neck are:

-- Changing the angle: Bring your screens (mobiles, laptops and desktops) as close to your eye level as you can.
-This will decrease the tilt angle of your head and make it easier for the neck muscles and ligaments to support it.
+- Changing the angle: Bring your screens (mobiles, laptops, and desktops) as close to your eye level as you can.
+This will decrease your head’s tilt angle and make it easier for the neck muscles and ligaments to support it.

-- Take timely breaks: All of us need breaks, and so do your neck muscles.
-One of the most common reasons for text neck is the lack of rest for the muscles and ligaments in your neck.
+- Take timely breaks: All of us need breaks, and so do our neck muscles.
+One of the most common reasons for a text neck is the lack of rest for your neck muscles and ligaments.
 Take small but frequent breaks, get up and get a beverage of your choice and get cracking again!

-- Neck Exercises: Regular stretching and exercising of your neck muscles can greatly reduce the risks of neck troubles.
+- Neck Exercises: Regular stretching and exercising of your neck muscles can significantly reduce the risks of neck troubles.